Skip to main content

 ALL SOULS' DAY

-A Catholic priest celebrating Mass for the Dead
+Image of A Catholic priest celebrating Mass for the Dead

-Here are meaning, historical development, theological significance, and faith importance of All Souls’ Day in the Roman Catholic Church.
+Here are the meaning, historical development, theological significance, and faith importance of All Souls’ Day in the Roman Catholic Church.

 Meaning of All Souls’ Day